magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_it-can-be-done.md

 Dhamma.
 When the mind is in harmony with Dhamma, then Dhamma enters the heart.
 The mind and the Dhamma become indistinguishable.
 The changing of one’s view and experience of things is something to be realized by those who practise.
-The entire Dhamma is to be known personally.
+The entire Dhamma is *paccattaṃ,* to be known personally.
 It can not be given by anyone; that is an impossibility.
 If we hold it to be difficult, it will be something difficult.
 If we take it to be easy, it is easy.
 Whoever contemplates it and sees the one point does not have to know a lot of things.
 Seeing the one point, seeing birth and death, the arising and passing away of phenomena according to nature, one will know all things.
 This is a matter of the truth.

 This is the way of the Buddha.
 The Buddha gave his teachings out of the wish to benefit all beings.
 He wished for us to go beyond suffering and